rackerlabs/technical-blog/content/blog/2020/2020-10-26-how-to-connect-to-multiple-elasticsearch-client-nodes-without-a-load-balancer/index.md

         ca_certs=certifi.where(),
     )

 The first argument shows you that Elasticsearch accepts a list of hosts.
 That means the client can continue with the setup on their own.
-The setup is similar for other tools, like [Beats](https://www.objectrocket.com/resource/what-are-elasticsearch-beats/).
-The setup script would be similar to this:
+The setup is similar to other tools, like [Beats](https://www.objectrocket.com/resource/what-are-elasticsearch-beats/).
+The setup script would be similar to the following example:

     output:
     elasticsearch: